Best Secured Credit Cards of 2018

 Fees: $35 annual fee, 3% on balance transfers, $10 or 5% on cash advances, $35 late payment fee

 The United States Automobile Association (USAA) is a full-service financial company that serves military members and their families.
-Its mission is to offer military members the highest quality financial products at the lowest possible cost, and it accomplishes just that with its USAA Secured Card® Platinum Visa®.
-The card offers an APR range between 10.40% and 20.40% depending on creditworthiness.
-Its annual fee of $35 is moderately high, but the card does come with some decent benefits.
+Its mission is to offer military members the highest-quality financial products at the lowest possible cost, and it accomplishes just that with its USAA Secured Card Platinum Visa.
+The secured card offers an APR range between 11.40% to 21.40% depending on creditworthiness.
+Its annual fee of $35 is moderately high, but the card does come with benefits.

 In addition to added benefits such as extended warranty protection and travel accident insurance, this card includes collision damage waiver coverage.

-When combined with all of the great services, products, and benefits offered by the USAA Secured Card® Platinum Visa®, we can see its a great choice for military families.
+When combined with all of the services, products, and benefits offered by the USAA Secured Card Platinum Visa, we can see it being a worthwhile choice to consider for military families.

-Credit unions that offer secured credit cards tend to offer the best terms for fees and APRs, but the problem is you have to be a member to apply for one.
-If you do belong to a credit union, it should be the first place you look for a secured card.
-If you are not a member of a credit union, there are some that offer the opportunity to join for a one-time, nominal fee.
+Credit unions can oftentimes offer the best secured credit cards when it comes to fees and APRs, but the problem is that you have to be a member to apply for one.
+If you do belong to a credit union, it should be the first place you look for a secured credit card.
+If you are not a member of a credit union, some offer the opportunity to join for a one-time, nominal fee.